-In June and July each year more than 15 million exam scripts are marked and each August, more than 7 million results are issued to students.
+In June and July each year, we mark around seven million exam scripts and issue nearly five million results to students.

-We know that getting the right result is very important to students and teachers; that's why we've put it at the heart of everything we do.
-And by 'right result' we don't just mean getting the right number of marks or grade – it has to be an accurate reflection of a student's ability too.
+We know that getting the right result is very important to students and teachers and we have put it at the heart of everything we do.
+And by 'right result', we don't just mean getting the right number of marks or grade – it has to be an accurate reflection of a student's ability too.

 Here you can find out what we are already doing to get it right, as well as how we are continuously improving what we do.